pivotal/docs-tap/tap-gui/plugins/scc-tap-gui.hbs.md

     Where:

-    - `NAMESPACE-NAME` is the namespace in which the rules apply.
+    - `NAMESPACE` is the namespace in which the rules apply.
 For example, `my-apps`.
     - `NAME` is the name for the role.
 For example, `rocket-reader`.
     - `API-GROUPS` is the name of the group.
 For example, `spaceagency.com`.
     - `RESOURCES-NAME` is the resource name.
 For example, `rockets`.